 - 1. Accessory Building or Use: A subordinate building or use customarily incidental to, and located on the same lot with, the principal building or use, including farm markets for the sale of agricultural products which are produced on the lot.
-A deck or extension of the principle structure or a garage attached to the principle structure by a roof or common wall is considered part of the principal structure and shall require a permit from the same authority as required for the principal structure. - 2.
-ADU (Accessory Dwelling unit) Or Apartment: An ADU which is subordinate to the primary residence to which it is attached or detached and the said ADU may have a bath and kitchen.
-Must follow state guidelines Title 30-A 4364-B and town ordinances. - 3.
-Aggrieved Party: An Owner of land whose property is directly or indirectly affected by the granting or denial of a permit or variance under this Ordinance, a person whose land abuts land for which a permit or variance has been granted, or a group of five (5) or more citizens of the municipality who represent an interest adverse to the granting or denial if such a permit or variance. - 4.
+A deck or extension of the prinple structure or a garage attached to the principle structure by a roof or common wall is considered part of the principal structure and shall require a permit from the same authority as required for the principal structure. - 2.
+Accessory Apartment: An apartment which is subordinate to the primary residence to which it is attached and access to the apartment is via the principle residence and, said accessory apartment may have a bath or a kitchen but may noL have both.
+Apartments which have individual baths and kitchens within the unit shall be considered dwelling units. - 3.
+Aggrevieved Party: An Owner of land whose property is directly or indirectly affected by the granting or denial of a permit or varience under this Ordinance, a person whose land abuts land for which a permit or varience has been granted, or a group of five (5) or more citizens of the municipality who represent an interest adverse to the granting or denial if such a permit or varience. - 4.
 Agriculture: The use of a tract of land for commercial purposes for cultivation and the production of crops, truck gardening, nurseries or greenhouses, or any allied industry, but exclusive of animal husbandry and exclusive of private gardens less than 1/2 acre. - 5.
-Airport, Private, Personal Use: An airstrip restricted to use by the airstrip owner or lessee, and on an occasional basis, by his invited guests. - 6.
+Airport, Private, Personal Use: An airstrip restricted to use by the airstrip owner or lessee, and on an occasional basis, by his invited guests; - 6.
 Animal Husbandry: The keeping of animals for commercial purposes, including dairying, stock raising, poultry raising, and breeding.